alistaircol/ac-website/content/development-setup/_index.md

 cover: https://ac93.uk/img/unsplash/glenn-carstens-peters-npxXWgQ33ZQ-unsplash.jpg
 ---

-Some lists/notes of:
+Full-stack engineer, and keen on dev-ops.

+* ✅ Linux
+* ✅ Mac
-* browser extensions,
+* ✅ Docker
-* software
+* ❌ Windows

-I use, and possibly some cheat sheet/keyboard shortcut references.
+Some details on the following tools I use, and possibly some cheat sheets or opinionated keyboard shortcut references.